Mulloon

 Mulloon lies generally to the south of the Kings Highway between Bungendore and Braidwood on both sides of Mulloon Creek, a tributary of Reedy Creek, which flows into the Shoalhaven River.
-The high ground along the western edge of the Mulloon Creek catchment is part of the crest of the Great Dividing Range.
+The high ground along the western edge of the Mulloon Creek catchment is part of the watershed of the Great Dividing Range.

 The area now known as Mulloon lies close to the boundaries of the traditional lands of the Ngarigo people, to the west, and the Walbanga people, a group of the Yuin, to the east.

 Mulloon had a public school from 1872 to 1886, which operated "half-time".
 Its "half time" partner school was Ingledow School.